JNRowe/jnrowe.github.io/thoughts/burn_out.rst

 A few years ago I burned out on Open Source projects, to the point that it was close to impacting other parts of my life.
 I have only myself to blame as I didn't manage to distance myself at all well.
-Distancing yourself is not easy to do when your fun hobby for relaxation is the thing that is thing that is working against you.
+Distancing yourself is not easy to do when your fun hobby for relaxation is the thing that is working against you.

 There were a variety of incredibly minor issues that piled up Jenga-style.
 Then to carry the weak analogy forward, it toppled over in a split second like Jenga